ViViD-DiverSE/VANE/README.md

 VANE
 ====

-A pair-wise generator for deriving video generators configuration files.
+A pair-wise generator for deriving video configuration files.